jamie082/Grocery_API/README.md

+How to build RESTful API in Flask / Python 3
-tbis project uses CRUD and ORM (object-relational mapping), Flask, i'm starting a career in Flask and python 3 development.
+This project uses CRUD and ORM (object-relational mapping), Flask, i'm starting a career in Flask and python 3 development.
 SQLAlchemy

 This project taught me how to use the Visual Studio SQLite extension also about lambda